-The uLCD-220RD Module uses off-the-shelf standard SDHC/SD/micro-SD memory cards (SPI Compatible Only) with up to 4GB capacity usable with FAT16 formatting.
+The uLCD-70D range of display modules uses off-the-shelf standard SDHC/SD/micro-SD memory cards (SPI Compatible Only) with up to 2GB capacity usable with FAT16 formatting.
 For any FAT file-related operations, before the memory card can be used it must first be formatted with the FAT16 option.
 The formatting of the card can be done on any PC system with a card reader.
 Select the appropriate drive and choose the FAT16 (or just FAT in some systems) option when formatting.
+The card is now ready to be used in the DIABLO16-based application.